This update represents Salina Family Healthcare Center’s understanding of the current situation related to COVID-19 vaccination.

-Salina and the surrounding areas are currently seeing a decrease in COVID-19 cases, hospitalizations, and deaths.
+Salina and the surrounding areas are currently seeing a steady, but moderately increased, level of COVID-19 cases, hospitalizations, and deaths.
 Now is the time for continued diligence with public health guidance as we increase vaccinations in our community.
 In response to the COVID-19 public health emergency, SFHC has taken the following steps:

 For All Patients: